Cutting of the elm: Accounts

 One account narrates the meeting between King Henry II of England and King Philip II of France in 1188, following the fall of Jerusalem:

 At Gisors, Henry II and his advisers stood under an Elm tree while Philip and his entourage suffered in the full heat of the sun.
 After the meeting, Philip ordered the tree cut down and hacked to pieces, sending the message that he would offer no quarter to the English.

 A quite different account is given by the Minstrel of Rheims (c.
-1260), a thirteenth-century historical fiction:
+1260) in a thirteenth-century historical fiction:

 King Richard sent a message to the counts of Sancerre and of Barre, telling them that they took the king's bread and gave him nothing in return but if they were brave enough to come to the elm tree at Gisors, he would consider them truly courageous.
 The French nobles sent the message back that they would come the next day, at the third hour, to cut the tree down, in spite of him.
 When the English king heard that they were coming to cut down the tree, he had the trunk reinforced with bands of iron, that were wrapped five times around it.
 The next morning the French nobles armed themselves, and assembled five squadrons of their men, one of which was led by the count of Sancerre, another by the count of Chartres, the third by the count of Vendôme, the fourth by the count of Nevers, and the fifth by Sir William of Barre and Sir Alain of Roucy.
 They rode up to the elm tree at Gisors, with the crossbowmen and carpenters out front, and they had in their hands sharp axes and good pointed hammers, with which to cut the bands that were fastened around the tree.
 They stopped at the elm tree, tore off the bands, and cut it down, in spite of all resistance.